-This is the complete method reference for py_clob_client, Polymarket’s official Python SDK for interacting with the CLOB (Central Limit Order Book) API.
-Every method is documented with its signature, parameters, return type, and a working code example.
+py_clob_client is Polymarket’s official Python SDK for trading on the CLOB (Central Limit Order Book) API.
+This reference documents every public method — signature, parameters, return type, and working code example — so you can look up exactly how to call any function without reading source code.

-For a conceptual overview of how the Polymarket API ecosystem works, see the Polymarket API Guide.
+For a step-by-step tutorial on the full Polymarket API ecosystem, see the Polymarket API Tutorial.
 For side-by-side comparison with Kalshi’s Python SDK, see the Prediction Market API Reference.

 Try it live: Test Polymarket endpoints in the API Playground — no setup required.